 Entura, Hydro-Electric Corporation, was commissioned to undertake Environmental Impact studies and prepare an application for Consent for use and development of Crown land.
 In this body of work, they surveyed the existing environment, assessed the potential impacts of the Port Fairy Pilot Wave Energy Project and proposed mitigation and management actions, which were incorporated into BPS’ Environmental Management Plan.

 The bioWAVE pilot was manufactured in Vietnam was loaded onto the Heavy Lift Vessel for transport to Australia on the 15th November 2015.
 Onshore electrical work was completed and tested with the subsea cable on 5th December 2015.
 The bioWAVE Pilot device was installed by Heavy Lift vessel on 14th December 2015.
 The shore connection cable was damaged in the process of installation.
 It was replaced on 21 December 2016.
 BPS has conducted multiple inspection operations since installation of the device.
-Pending results from commissioning, BPS intends an operational period of 6-18 months.
+The bioWAVE was connected to grid and power-up in April 2017.
+Commissioning of onboard systems, via remote access, was conducted during April – May 2017.
+An onboard electrical fault subsequently damaged components within the O-Drive module.
+Funding for further repairs was not forthcoming, and the project was later halted.
+Currently, the project is in a decommissioning phase.

 Key Environmental Issues